pfren1998/SELINA/docs/source/run.md

   --outprefix OUTPREFIX Prefix of the output files.
 DEFAULT: pre-trained
 ```

-In this step, two output files that will be used in the next step will be generated
+In this step, two output files used in the next step will be generated

 - `pre-trained_params.pt`: a file containing all parameters of the trained model
 - `pre-trained_meta.pkl`: a files containing the cell types of the reference data

 ## Predict

-Here you can choose to use our pre-trained model or the model trained by yourself
+Here you can choose to use our pre-trained model or the model trained by yourself to annotate the query data

 ```
 usage: selina predict [-h] --mode {single,cluster} --input INPUT --model MODEL